コンテンツにスキップ

 神奈川フィルハーモニー管弦楽団が茅ケ崎中学校でワークショップを開催

-On Monday, September 23, 2024 (a holiday), the Kanagawa Philharmonic Orchestra (hereafter referred to as Kanagawa Philharmonic) will hold a concert in collaboration with the Yokohama City Junior High School Brass Band.
+On Monday, September 23, 2024 (a national holiday), the Kanagawa Philharmonic Orchestra (hereafter referred to as Kanagawa Philharmonic) will hold a concert in collaboration with a junior high school brass band in Yokohama.
 One month before the concert, conductor Kanade Yokoyama, who will also be conducting on the day, visited the junior high school to hold a workshop.
-This time, we asked the members of the Yokohama City Chigasaki Junior High School Brass Band about their impressions and enthusiasm immediately after the workshop.
+This time, we spoke to the members of the Yokohama Municipal Chigasaki Junior High School Brass Band about their impressions and enthusiasm immediately after the workshop.

 Direct instruction that made me feel the power of a professional

-With just one month to go until the concert, conductor Yokoyama held a workshop with the brass band at Yokohama Municipal Chigasaki Junior High School.
+With just one month until the concert, conductor Yokoyama held a workshop with the brass band at Yokohama Municipal Chigasaki Junior High School.

-They performed songs that were performed together with the orchestra, and stopped playing whenever Yokoyama noticed something that bothered him.
-He improved the performance by expressing it through singing or explaining it in an easy-to-understand way using analogies.
+They performed mainly pieces that were performed with an orchestra, and stopped the performance whenever Yokoyama noticed something that bothered him.
+He expressed it through singing or explained it in an easy-to-understand way using analogies to help improve it.

-If there was anything about the tone or expression that bothered them, they would stop the performance and give instructions.
+If there was anything they were concerned about with the tone or expression, they would stop the performance and give instructions.
 From the outside, this workshop seemed a little strict for the junior high school students.
 What did the advisory teachers and students think?

 We spoke with the advisor, Mr. Asuyama.

--What did you think of today's workshop, Professor Asuyama?
+- Professor Asuyama, what did you think of today's workshop?

-In normal practice for competitions, accuracy of the notes is required.
-However, today, Ms. Yokoyama Kanade overlooked the small details and conveyed to the junior high school students in an easy-to-understand way that "you need to understand the score and the song, and 'express' the music."
-I think the students found Mr. Yokoyama's instruction refreshing.
+In regular practice for competitions, accuracy of the notes relative to the score is required.
+However, today, Professor Yokoyama Kanade overlooked the small details and conveyed to the junior high school students in an easy-to-understand way that "it's about understanding the score and the song, and 'expressing' the music."
+I think the students found Professor Yokoyama's instruction refreshing.

-- Professor Asayama, you yourself majored in tuba in college and have been teaching wind instruments for over 30 years.
+- Professor Asuyama, you yourself majored in tuba in college and have been teaching wind bands for over 30 years.
 How do you prepare for a concert?

-It has been less than half a year since the first-year students started playing instruments.
-Therefore, the music score was arranged simply for the first-year students.
-We are practicing "Yokohama City Song" and three other songs so that everyone can play them on stage.
+It has only been six months since the first-year students started playing instruments.
+Therefore, the sheet music has been simplified for the first-year students.
+They are practicing "Yokohama City Song" and three other songs so that all of them can perform them on stage.

-Yokohama City has guidelines for club activities, which clearly state the number of practice days and times on weekdays, and up to three hours on either Saturday or Sunday on weekends.
-The amount of time that all club members can practice together is now less than before.
-I think everyone is having a hard time finding time to practice club activities.
+Yokohama City has guidelines for club activities, which clearly state the number of practice days and times on weekdays, and a maximum of three hours on either Saturday or Sunday on weekends.
+The amount of time available for all club members to practice together has decreased compared to before.
+I imagine everyone is struggling with finding time to practice.

-The students of the Chigasaki Junior High School brass band are also busy performing outside almost every week, such as at brass band competitions and local events.
-I often tell the members to apply one instruction to other songs as well.
+The students of the Chigasaki Junior High School brass band are busy performing outside almost every week, including at brass band competitions and local events.
+I often encourage the members to apply one piece of instruction to other pieces as well.

 -Please tell us your thoughts about performing with the Kanagawa Philharmonic Orchestra.

-I have been teaching brass bands for 30 years, and I feel that it is a very rare opportunity for a professional orchestra and junior high school students to perform together on a large stage like the Yokohama Minato Mirai Hall.
+I have been teaching brass bands for 30 years, and I feel that this is a very rare opportunity for a professional orchestra and junior high school students to perform together on a large stage like Yokohama Minato Mirai Hall.

-We spoke to the members of the Chigasaki Junior High School Brass Band
+We spoke to members of the Chigasaki Junior High School Brass Band

-We interviewed the three members: club president Yamamoto Chiyoko (center/bass clarinet), deputy president Kaise Kotone (left/oboe), and deputy president Kitada Erina (right/alto saxophone).
+We interviewed the club's director, Yamamoto Chiyoko (center/bass clarinet), deputy director Kaise Kotone (left/oboe), and deputy director Kitada Erina (right/alto saxophone).

--Please tell us your honest thoughts now that the workshop is over.
+-Please tell us your honest thoughts after the workshop.

-I found the guidance from Yamamoto very refreshing.
-On the other hand, there were some overlaps between what Yokoyama-sensei pointed out and what our advisor, Asuyama-sensei, always teaches us.
-Asuyama-sensei often says, "Let's apply what he points out to us not just to that song, but to other songs as well," so we all decided to keep that in mind.
+I found the instruction from Yamamoto to be very refreshing.
+However, there were some overlaps between what Yokoyama-sensei pointed out and what our advisor, Asuyama-sensei, always teaches us.
+Asuyama-sensei often says, "Try to apply what he points out to other songs, not just that particular one," so we all decided to keep that in mind.

-I feel that the enjoyment of music and the attitude towards music are the same in both the Kaise Wind Orchestra Competition and this concert.
-I am excited to be able to perform with the string players, to see what kind of music will be created by combining the tones of string and wind instruments, and above all, to be able to perform with professional musicians.
+I feel that the enjoyment of music and the approach to music are the same at both the Kaise Wind Orchestra Competition and this concert.
+I am excited to be performing with the string players, to see what kind of music will be created when the tones of string and wind instruments come together, and above all, to be performing with professional musicians.

-At the Kitada Wind Orchestra Competition, there are set pieces, and we find out the points we need to pay attention to and get closer to the best form.
-The approach is slightly different between competitions and concerts, but we want to deliver music to the audience while valuing the basic principle of "making one music together."
+At the Kitada Wind Orchestra Competition, there are set pieces, and we identify the points we need to pay attention to and work towards improving our performance.
+The approach is slightly different between a competition and a concert, but we want to deliver music to the audience while cherishing the basic principle of "creating one piece of music together."

 -How do you want to spend your time until the actual event, which is one month away?

-Yamamoto, Kaise, and Kitada are third-year students, so the concert with the Kanagawa Philharmonic Orchestra will be our last concert before we retire from the brass band.
-As the club president and vice president, we want to unite the members and make it the best concert possible so that the audience can enjoy it.
+Yamamoto, Kaise, and Kitada: As we are third-year students, this concert with the Kanagawa Philharmonic will be our last concert before we retire from the brass band.
+As club president and vice president, we want to unite the members and make it the best concert possible so that the audience can enjoy it.

-During the workshop, the atmosphere was tense and serious, but the students seemed to have been well-inspired by the direct instruction from the professionals.
+During the workshop, the atmosphere was tense and serious, and the students seemed to be well-motivated by the direct instruction from a professional.
 A workshop was held by members of the Kanagawa Philharmonic Orchestra at a later date, leading up to the actual performance.

-Come to Yokohama Minato Mirai Hall to experience what kind of music the Kanagawa Philharmonic Orchestra and the fresh and lively junior high school students will create.
+Come to Yokohama Minato Mirai Hall to experience the music that the Kanagawa Philharmonic Orchestra and the fresh and vibrant junior high school students will create.

 <Yokohama Next Concert 2024 meets Tsuzuki Ward>